Will writing your goals make you successful?

-However, I am a writer after all, so I took a notebook for recording thoughts and preparing for upcoming blogs.
-On the long flight home to Atlanta, I spent time writing.
-While waiting in line for the restroom on the plane, (quite a great place I found to meet other passengers), a man commented on how amazed he was to see anyone actually writing anything in this digital age.
+Several years ago while on a flight home, I used the time to write in my journal and catch up on my goals.
+A man seated nearby, commented on how amazed he was to see me actually writing in a notebook in this digital age.
 I got the impression that he was pretty astonished that I even owned a pen and paper much less knew how to use it.

 Unfortunately, writing has become somewhat of a lost art and there is real cause for concern about that.
 One of the main reasons that we might be concerned about the dependence on computers rather than pen and paper for recording information has to do with the retention and application of what we write (or even type).
 Here are some good reasons to pick up that pen and paper rather than fire up the computer when you are thinking about goal setting: